vaulttec/isis-script/README.md

 ![Generated Java Source Code](/../images/screenshots/simpleobject-java-editor.png?raw=true "Generated Java Source Code")

 To switch between the generated Java source file and the Isis Script file the option "Open Generated File" / "Open Source File" from the editors context menu can be used.

+### The Maven Support

+Isis Script files are compiled to Java source code via the [Xtext Maven Plugin](https://eclipse.org/Xtext/documentation/350_continuous_integration.html).
+To add the Isis Script output folder to Mavens list of Java source folder the [Build Helper Maven Plugin](http://www.mojohaus.org/build-helper-maven-plugin/) is used.
+Finally the generated Java source code is compiled by the Maven Compiler Plugin.

 ## System Requirements